raosudha89/clarification_question_generation_pytorch/README.md

 # Evaluating generated outputs

+* For StackExchange dataset, reference for a subset of the test set was collected using human annotators.
+  Hence we first create a version of the predictions file for which we have references by running following: src/evaluation/run_create_preds_for_refs.sh

+* For Amazon dataset, we have references for all instances in the test set.

+* We remove <UNK> tokens from the generated outputs by simply removing them from the predictions file.

-* BLEU score, run src/evaluation/run_bleu.sh
+* For BLEU score, run src/evaluation/run_bleu.sh

-* METEOR score, run src/evaluation/run_meteor.sh
+* For METEOR score, run src/evaluation/run_meteor.sh

-* Diversity score, run src/evaluation/calculate_diversiy.sh <predictions_file>
+* For Diversity score, run src/evaluation/calculate_diversiy.sh <predictions_file>